Read our tips for visiting Ephesus, the best-preserved of Turkey’s remarkable array of ancient cities and classical ruins

-The staff have limited English but will go out of their way to assist you in anything you need. Şükran had a dictionary close by and diligently wrote out phrases to make sure we understood each other properly.
+Some staff have limited English but will go out of their way to assist with anything you need. Şükran had a dictionary close by and diligently wrote out phrases to make sure we understood each other properly.

 Atlas & Boots

 When: The best time to visit Ephesus is spring (March to mid-June) when the weather is moderate and the days are long.
 Do note that you may get a day or two of rain, particularly in April.
 Despite it being milder than summer, do not underestimate the sun.
 Summer will definitely be hot and likely crowded, while winter can be cold and rainy.